 Riyza leads SSDN's peer network and learning efforts, connecting communities at varying stages of success in implementing their diverse sustainability programming.
 Since joining SSDN in 2021, she has been a key resource for accelerating relationships between our members and strengthening their capacity to achieve their goals.

-On any given day, you can count on Riyza to be savoring a bowl of spicy noodle soup and re-watching her favorite episodes of Star Trek and early 2000's reality shows.
+On any given day, you can count on Riyza to be savoring a bowl of spicy noodle soup and re-watching her favorite episodes of Star Trek and animated sitcoms.
+Riyza is also excited to have recently joined the ranks of her fellow North Carolinians!

 Ann has consistently taken an entrepreneurial approach to developing and implementing leading edge solutions to sustainability issues facing communities, regions, and states since earning both a Juris Doctorate and an Interdisciplinary Graduate Certificate in Environment, Policy and Society from the University of Colorado in 2000.
 She has served as the Land Use Attorney for Environment Colorado; Director, Center for Communities by Design at the AIA National Chapter; Boulder County Sustainability Coordinator; Program Manager for State and Local Engagement at the Southwest Energy Efficiency Project (SWEEP), Principal Planner in Sustainability for Fort Lauderdale; and as a Climate Advisor for the City of St. Petersburg, FL prior to joining the SSDN team as Policy Director.
 Ann has worked collaboratively with multiple levels of government, utilities, the private sector (including technology firms, trade allies, and financial institutions), advocacy groups, Federal Laboratories, the US Department of Energy, and state energy offices among others.